Goudi coup: Military defeats

 In 1895, following the Hamidian massacres of Armenians in the Ottoman Empire, Cretan Christians—who were still under Ottoman rule—demanded self-government on their island, seeking the protection of the great powers.
 As massacres of Christians by Muslims escalated, Greece intervened, first by allowing volunteers to depart from its shores and later by increasingly deploying part of its fleet.
 By early 1897, Greece sent troops to Crete, coinciding with the Cretan declaration of a union with Greece, "Εnosis" (Ένωσης).
 The European powers (France, Great Britain, Italy, Russia, Austria-Hungary, and Germany) forced Greece to retreat.
 The opposition criticized the government's weakness and indecision, especially when Greece declared war on the Ottomans in April.
 The resulting conflict, known as (the Thirty Days' War), lasted a month and ended in a Greek defeat.
 Though Greece lost only a small amount of territory along its northern border, it was compelled to pay significant war reparations—4 million Ottoman pounds—to the victorious Ottomans.
-Coming shortly after Greece's declaration of public insolvency in 1893, this defeat led to the establishment of an international financial control commission (Διεθνής Οικονομικός Έλεγχος), which diverted Greece's key revenue sources, such as state monopolies and port customs tariffs, to repay its public debt.
+Coming shortly after Greece's declaration of public insolvency in 1893, this defeat led to the establishment of an International Financial Commission which had access to Greece's key revenue sources, such as state monopolies and port customs tariffs, to repay its public debt.
 Meanwhile, Crete became an autonomous state under international supervision, though it remained under the suzerainty of the Ottoman sultan.